 Soakaway drainage is the traditional method of disposing of surface water in areas remote from a suitable public sewer system.
 The use of soakaway drainage in urban areas is becoming more common, to limit the impact on existing positive drainage systems and to provide a sustainable alternative.

 For soakaway drainage design the soil infiltration rate (f) is required.
-This is determined by undertaking soakage tests, in accordance with BRE Digest 365 ‘Soakaway Design’.
+This is determined by undertaking soakage tests, in accordance with BRE Digest DG365 ‘Soakaway Design’.
 The soakage test should be carried out in a trial pit excavated within the proposed soakage medium.
 Typically the pit would be around 2m deep.

 The pit is normally filled with 20mm stone to maintain stability of the sides and avoid operators working around an open excavation.
-Prior to back-filling with the stone a slotted pipe of a nominal diameter of 50mm is installed in the pit.
-The pit is filled with water and the drop in water level within the pit is measured via the slotted pipe.
+Prior to back-filling with the stone, a slotted pipe of a nominal diameter of 50mm is installed in the pit.
+The pit is filled with water, and the drop in water level within the pit is measured via the slotted pipe.
 Three test runs should be carried out in each soakage pit.

+The number of soakage tests undertaken on a site will depend on the size of the site, the proposed future site layout and the geological variation.
 When it is not practical to excavate a trial pit, for example where ‘deep’ soakaways are proposed or on a congested site, it is possible to undertake a soakage test in a borehole.